LeonardoSanBenitez/Pynq-tutorial/lab3/report.md

 # Question 1
-**Explain what is the purpose and the contents of the following files at the first (BOOT) partition of the SD card: arch.json, BOOT.BIN, boot.scr, dpu.xclbin and image.ub** arch.json - This file describes the hardware architecture of the DPU (AI accelerator) on your Ultra96-V2.
+**Explain what is the purpose and the contents of the following files at the first (BOOT) partition of the SD card: arch.json, BOOT.BIN, boot.scr, dpu.xclbin and image.ub** arch.json: identifies the hardware architecture of the DPU on the Ultra96-V2.
 It helps the Vitis-AI runtime understand how to talk to the DPU for running AI models efficiently.
 Think of it as identifying a "cheat sheet" for the system to know what hardware features are available.
 The content of `/media/sd-mmcblk0p1/arch.json` is just `{"fingerprint":"0x1000020F6014405"}`, which is the same fingerprint obtained at `xdputil query`

-BOOT.BIN - This is the first file loaded by the board and contains the FPGA bitstream (hardware configuration) and the ARM processor's bootloader (like U-Boot).
+BOOT.BIN: it's the first file loaded by the board and contains the FPGA bitstream (hardware configuration) and the ARM processor's bootloader (like U-Boot).
 It's like the "power-on" combo that wakes up both the FPGA and CPU, getting them ready to work together.

-boot.scr - A U-Boot script that sets up environment variables and boot commands before Linux starts.
-It's like a quick to-do list the board checks to know how to load the OS (e.g., where to find the kernel, what parameters to use).
+boot.scr: U-Boot script that sets up environment variables and boot commands before Linux starts.
+It's like a quick to-do list the board checks to know how to load the OS (e.g., where to find the kernel, what parameters to use, etc).

-dpu.xclbin - The compiled FPGA design for the DPU (AI accelerator), which configures the programmable logic to run neural networks.
-This is the "brain" file that turns the FPGA into a custom AI chip when the system boots.
+dpu.xclbin: compiled FPGA design for the DPU, which configures the programmable logic to run NNs.
+This is the "brain" file that turns the generic FPGA into a custom AI chip when the system boots.

-image.ub - A bundled file containing the Linux kernel (the OS core), device tree (hardware map), and initramfs (temporary root filesystem).
+image.ub: bundled file containing the Linux kernel (the OS core), device tree (hardware mapping of what is connected where), and initramfs (temporary root filesystem).
 It's like a "starter pack" for Linux—everything needed to boot before the full rootfs takes over

 Additional explanations can be found at [hackster]([url](https://www.hackster.io/AlbertaBeef/vitis-ai-1-4-flow-for-avnet-vitis-platforms-5ebc3f))